-An approval process similar to the one for human subjects also exists for research using animal subjects, including the handling of animal tissues post-mortem.
-The School of Anthropology requires all of its affiliates, including students, to adhere to the highest standards of ethical and humane treatment of animal subjects.
-See (http://orcr.arizona.edu/iacuc) for more information.
+An approval process similar to the one for human subjects also exists for research using animal subjects, including the handling of animal tissues post-mortem (http://orcr.arizona.edu/iacuc).

-Continuation in the PhD Program
+6. Continuation in the PhD Program

 All PhD students are expected to make satisfactory progress in academic work and to maintain good academic standing.
 If a student fails to meet the following criteria, they may not be allowed to continue in the program.